Plantalytics/plantalytics/README.md

 # Plantalytics Front End

-Plantalytics is a web app intended to help vintners monitor conditions of their vineyards.
+Plantalytics is an IoT web app intended to help vintners monitor conditions of their vineyards.
 The front end includes the HTML and JavaScript necessary to interpret the values produced by the hardware, and stored in the back end.